allisonvaldez/ProductSum/README.md

 # Coding Practice: Product Sum
 This project is meant for me to practice coding interview questions with Python.
 I am presented with the following task: write a function that takes in a special array and returns its product sum.

-Important to note
+Important note:
+The product sum of a special array is the sum of its elements: the array inside itself are added together then multiplied by the level of depth (usually denoted by square brackets or parenthesis '[]' or '{}').

 ## Running The Project